Kbastwad19/Number-Plate-Detection-/README.md

 ###The script will:

--Load the image and convert it to grayscale
+-Load the image and convert it to grayscale.
--Apply Canny edge detection to find contours
+-Apply Canny edge detection to find contours.
--Identify a rectangular contour as the potential license plate -Preprocess the license plate region (thresholding, noise reduction) -Extract text using Tesseract OCR
+-Identify a rectangular contour as the potential license plate.
+-Preprocess the license plate region (thresholding, noise reduction).
+-Extract text using Tesseract OCR.
--Display three windows: the original image, the detected license plate, and the final image with a bounding box and extracted text
+-Display three windows: the original image, the detected license plate, and the final image with a bounding box and extracted text.
--Print the detected license plate text to the console -Press any key to close the image windows.
+-Print the detected license plate text to the console.
+-Press any key to close the image windows.